saadamir1/nestjs-multitenant-foundation/README.md

-# NestJS GraphQL Foundation
+# NestJS GraphQL Realtime Foundation

+**This repository is an advanced version of the original NestJS GraphQL Foundation, extended with real-time WebSocket features (chat, notifications, subscriptions) on top of the core GraphQL foundation.**

 A comprehensive, production-ready NestJS GraphQL foundation with advanced authentication, security, and enterprise-grade features.
-Built with PostgreSQL, TypeORM, GraphQL, JWT authentication, refresh tokens, role-based access control, and audit logging.
+Built with PostgreSQL, TypeORM, GraphQL, JWT authentication, refresh tokens, role-based access control, audit logging, **real-time chat**, and **notifications** via WebSockets and GraphQL subscriptions.

 ## 🛠️ Tech Stack